ONSdigital/sdg-indicators/_pages/cookies.md

 We use cookies to store information about how you use this website, such as the pages you visit.

-We use 2 types of cookies.
+We use two types of cookies.
 You can choose which cookies you’re happy for us to use.

 ## Cookies that measure website use (analytics cookies)